crash007/aftonbladet-plus/README.md

-# STay updated
+# Aftonplusset

-article cacher and notifier - Chrome,firefox and opera extension
+article cacher - Chrome,firefox and opera extension

-Cache articles on st.nu while they are free so you can read then from cache when they end up behind the paywall.
+Cache articles on aftonbladet.se while they are free so you can read then from cache when they end up behind the paywall.

-Optional: Get notified when new unlocked premium articles are published on st.nu so you dont have to visit the page all the time

-The addon scrapes st.nu once every 10,15,30,45(optional) minutes for free articles.
+The addon scrapes aftonbladet.se once every 10,15,30,45(optional) minutes for articles.
 The articles are compressed and stored in local storage( max 5 mb), approx 1000 articles.

-when visiting st.nu the articles for cached articles will be of a different color so its easy to see what article exist in cache.
+Articles that has been cached and has turned into a plus-article are stored in a longterm cache.

 # Install: